Best Time of Year to Dive in Playa del Carmen

 Final Recommendation: When Should You Come Diving?

-The best answer is to plan your trip around what you want to see.
+The best answer is to plan your trip around what you want to experience.
 Playa del Carmen gives you many options in one destination: reefs, cenotes, Cozumel, PADI courses, whale sharks, and bull shark season.

 Ready to Plan Your Dive Trip?